История железа

 • Development of renewable energy and energy storage systems.

-• Integration into nanotechnologies and biodegradable catalysts.
+• Integration into nanotechnology and biodegradable catalysts.

-Iron, nickel and cobalt in the production of precision alloys
+Iron, nickel, and cobalt in the production of precision alloys

 Precision soft magnetic alloys

-• 50N, 50NP — iron and nickel-based alloys, composition: approximately 50% Ni, 50% Fe.
+• 50N, 50NP — iron–nickel alloys, composition: about 50% Ni, 50% Fe.

-• 79NM, 81NMA — nickel alloys that contain 79— 81% Ni.
+• 79NM, 81NMA — nickel alloys containing 79–81% Ni.

-• 49K2FA-VI, 27KH — iron-cobalt alloys containing 49% and 27% Co, respectively.
+• 49K2FA-VI, 27KKh — iron–cobalt alloys containing 49% and 27% Co respectively.

 Alloys with specified elastic properties

-• 40KHNM — consists of about 40% cobalt and 16% nickel.
+• 40KKhNM — consists of about 40% cobalt and 16% nickel.

-Alloys with high electrical resistance
+Alloys with high electrical resistivity

-Suitable for resistors, heating elements, current stabilizers.
+Suitable for resistors, heating elements, and current stabilizers.

-• 29NK — the alloy contains 29% nickel and 17.5% cobalt.
+• 29NK — the alloy composition includes 29% nickel and 17.5% cobalt.

-• 36N, 42N — contain 36% and 42% nickel, respectively.
+• 36N, 42N — contain 36% and 42% nickel respectively.

 Heat-resistant alloys

-They retain mechanical properties at high temperatures.
+Retain mechanical properties at high temperatures.

-Factory products from 1 kg, place a trial order now.
+Plant products from 1 kg, make a trial order now.